-- p.
-Recorded with the Middlesex South District Registry of Deeds the O&M Plan that provides ongoing stormwater system cleaning and maintenance and provided a copy of the recorded document to the City Engineer. - q.
-Substantially completed (i.e., a final inspection has been completed by MassDOT) construction of the Interchange Improvements prior to the issuance of an occupancy certificate for any building except the non-residential and non-commercial portions of Buildings 9 and 10. - r.
-Substantially completed (i.e., fully operational from a traffic management perspective) the Grove Street Improvements prior to the issuance of an occupancy certificate (temporary or final) for either Buildings 5 or 6. - s.
-Substantially completed the Off-Site Trail Work in accordance with the Condition prior to the issuance the final occupancy permit for the final residential building in the Project. - t.
-Submitted a Parking Management Plan to the Director of Planning and Development and City Traffic Engineer for their review and approval prior to the issuance of any Occupancy Permit (temporary or final) for the buildings other than the non-residential and non-commercial portions of the Buildings 9 and 10 (the parking garage) in accordance with Condition #59. - u.
-Submitted to the Director of Planning and Development a Transportation Demand Management Plan (TDM) in accordance with Condition #61X. - 67.77.
+- b.
+Submitted evidence of payment of \$50,000.00 to Newton Conservators, Inc. in accordance with Condition #18(g), but only in the event the Trail Design and Construction Work is undertaken by the Petitioner. - e-a.
+Submitted to the Director of Planning and Development evidence that any damage to public ways and public property caused by construction vehicles has been repaired in accordance with Condition #4442. - 89.94.
 The Commissioner of Inspectional Services may issue one or more certificates of temporary occupancy or final certificates of occupancy for all or portions of the buildings prior to installation of landscaping, open space, or exterior hardscape improvements associated with each such building as set forth in the Landscaping and Open Space Phasing Plan, provided that the Commissioner of Inspectional Services, in consultation with the Director of Planning and Development and the Commissioner of Public Works, concludes that the request is commercially reasonable and the level of completion of the improvements is sufficient to permit temporary occupancy of the buildings without harm to public safety or convenience.
 Prior, however, to issuance of any temporary certificate of occupancy pursuant to this condition, the Commissioner of Inspectional Services shall require that the Petitioner first file a bond, letter of credit, cash or other security in the form satisfactory to the City Solicitor's Office in an amount not less than 135% of the value of the remaining improvements associated with such building to ensure their completion.